GraphGhost: Tracing Structures Behind Large Language Models: Tracing the GraphGhosts

-We further provide some case studies of GraphGhost on contributing nodes and substructures, respectively.
-Figure~\ref{fig:intrasample_graph} is an illustrative example of tracing contributing tokens within a single sample.
+In the toy example, we observe that reasoning in basic decoder-only transformers is driven by token-level associations, where previously observed in-context tokens contribute to information aggregation during token generation, rather than through explicitly modeled logical structures.
+Motivated by this observation, we merge answer-related circuits to examine how reasoning is internally realized for a specific query in LLMs.

+At the sample level, GraphGhost aims to capture the internal structural dependencies that contribute to a model’s final prediction.
+Given a sample $s$ with final answer token $t_n$, we initialize an empty graph $G^{\text{sample}} = (V, E)$ together with a local edge-weight accumulator $W^{\text{local}}$, which is used to aggregate contribution strengths when the same dependency is discovered multiple times during backward expansion.
+The graph construction starts from $t_n$ and iteratively expands backward through the model’s internal computation.

+For each token $t$ in the current frontier that is not part of the question tokens, we apply a circuit tracing procedure to extract the local logit-based attribution graph rooted at $t$ follows the previous paragraph.
+This step yields a set of contributing tokens as sample-view nodes $\hat{V}$, directed edges $\hat{E}$, and local attribution weights $W^{\text{loc}}$, characterizing how information flows to the prediction of $t$.
+Newly discovered tokens are added to the frontier to enable recursive exploration of upstream dependencies.

+The nodes and edges from each local attribution graph are by taking the union over nodes and edges, removing duplicates and retaining only the existence of dependency relations.
+As a result, the sample-level GraphGhost is an unweighted structural graph that captures which token-level dependencies are present, independent of their individual contribution strengths.
+In parallel, local edge weights are accumulated in $W^{\text{local}}$ for each observed edge, which is retained solely for later aggregation at the dataset level.
+The final output is a sample-specific GraphGhost graph $G^{\text{sample}} = (V, E)$ together with the local edge-weight map $W^{\text{local}}$.
+The overall algorithm is shown in Algorithm~\ref{alg:graphghost_sample} in Appendix~\ref{app_sec:alg}.

+The sample view of GraphGhost characterizes step-by-step reasoning in LLMs by modeling structural dependencies among tokens as reasoning unfolds.
+Here, we show an example in Figure~\ref{fig:intrasample_graph}.
 The identified token set $T$ includes tokens from both the input question (highlighted in green) and those generated along the reasoning chain (in orange).
 As shown in the figure, number-related tokens emerge through three distinct mechanisms: (i) step-by-step progression (e.g., 1–2–3–4), (ii) direct copying from the input context (e.g., 30 and 28), and (iii) generation influenced by neighboring tokens, such as the digit “1” in the final answer “14”, which is activated by ``=".
 This tracing process demonstrates how local dependencies between tokens collectively form reasoning paths during sequential generation.

-Figure~\ref{fig:token_level_graph} demonstrates a representative subgraph extracted from the GraphGhost constructed on Qwen3-0.6B model, integrating neuron activations from mathematical reasoning (GSM8K and MAWPS), scientific reasoning (ARC), and logical reasoning (ProntoQA).
-Each neuron node is annotated with its corresponding token and layer ID.
-For example, the activated period at layer 22 is denoted as $._{22}$.
-This figure highlights how neuron activations from diverse domains converge into a unified structural representation, revealing consistent signal propagation patterns underlying different types of reasoning tasks.